Fayetteville-Manlius Central School District

 The Fayetteville-Manlius Central School District (F-M) is a K-12 public school district located in the Town of Manlius in Central New York, enrolling approximately 4,800 students.
-F-M serves a large portion of the Town of Manlius, including the villages of Manlius and Fayetteville, as well as portions of Jamesville and Pompey.
+F-M serves a large portion of the Town of Manlius, including the villages of Manlius and Fayetteville, as well as portions of the towns of DeWitt and Pompey.
 The district is partially funded by and governed under the authority of the New York State Education Department, whose standardized examinations are designed and administered by the Board of Regents of the University of the State of New York.

 The district has been recognized statewide and nationally for academic and athletic excellence.
-In 2015, the high school was ranked #79 in the nation in Newsweek's list of "America's Top High Schools".
+In 2015, the Fayetteville–Manlius High School was ranked #79 in the nation in Newsweek's list of "America's Top High Schools".
 As of 2019, Fayetteville-Manlius Senior High School was ranked #86 within New York State.

 District history

 Establishing the district

 The F-M School District was established in 1951, when the then independent Fayetteville, Manlius and 11 other smaller districts united.
 Fayetteville High School and Manlius High School remained separate until 1954, when the Manlius School became the Jr. High (7–8) for the whole district and the Fayetteville school became the Fayetteville-Manlius High School (9–12).
 The new Fayetteville–Manlius High School was constructed in Manlius and first opened in 1960.
 The former Fayetteville-Manlius High School was renamed to the current Wellwood Middle School in 1965.
 Manlius High School became Pleasant Street Elementary, which was closed in 1975, sold and is currently a church and daycare.
 From the time it was formed until the present, the district has been led by only five superintendents.